hummingbot/hummingbot/documentation/docs/strategies/liquidity-mining.md

 These values will show after running the `status` command. `Budget`, `Markets`, `Miner`, and `Orders`.

-<Callout
-  type="note"
+!!! note
-  body="`status --live` currently is not compatible with liquidity mining strategy" />
+    `status --live` currently is not compatible with liquidity mining strategy

 **Budget**